lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TypographySetup/Fonts.md

 ### Hosted Directly

-This is best way, as fonts are usually small and packaged within the web bundle of the site, and is the best performance option.
+This is the recommended way, as font files are usually small and they'll be included in the website bundle, which is possibly the most performant option.

 01. In your brand package (suggested: `BRAND-elements` package), create a folder `assets/font`, and place the fonts.
-01. In the `package.json`, make sure your `files` section exports the assets so they are bundled with the package (e.g., `"files": ["/assets"]`).
+01. In your package's `package.json` file, make sure your `files` section exports the assets so they are bundled with the package (e.g., `"files": ["/assets"]`).
 01. In your package's `site.tailwind.config.js` file, add the plugin `font-face` via `addBase` to import the fonts.
 01. Extend `fontFamily` in the Tailwind `theme` section to include the font.